-As an artist with a deep passion for both craftsmanship and engineering, Andrew Baldwin's work bridges the worlds of art and mechanics.
-Known for creating a wide skill range of pieces, from imposing life-sized sculptures to more delicate, smaller works, he seamlessly blends artistic vision with technical precision.
-Andrew's practice incorporates a variety of methods, including lost wax casting in various metals and steel fabrication, showcasing his mastery of both traditional and contemporary techniques.
-Every piece is crafted by hand, with kinetic sculptures featuring intricately designed moving parts, each built from scratch.
+Known for creating a wide skill range of pieces that bridge art and mechanics - from life-sized sculptures to more delicate, smaller works, he seamlessly blends artistic vision with technical precision.
+Andrew's practice incorporates a variety of methods, including lost wax casting in various metals and steel fabrication, he pours his own bronze and showcases his mastery of both traditional and contemporary techniques.
+Every piece is crafted by hand, with kinetic sculptures featuring intricately designed moving parts, drawing inspiration largely from his imagination and an ongoing exploration of new ways to infuse movement and animation.

 Fallen Fruit, 2005